📚 More on this topic: Qwen 3.5 9B Setup Guide · Ollama vs LM Studio · Ollama Troubleshooting · Best Models for Chat · VRAM Requirements

 • Try bigger models as you get more comfortable (or upgrade your hardware)

-• Connect Ollama to your workflow—code editors, note apps, automation tools
+• Connect Ollama to your workflow — code editors, note apps, automation tools

-Welcome to the club.
 Your AI, your hardware, your rules.